 Ujima mediation for black families

-Our first suite of courses will be launching in fall 2025.
+Our first suite of courses launches in fall 2025.
+Register by using the form below

 We offer a limited number of partial scholarships for community members and organizations.
-Please contact zina.mustafa@utoronto.ca to inquire further.
+Please fill out the following form to be considered.
+Applications are reviewed on a rolling basis.

 Course